Moritzslz/Crawler/README.md

 - css_selectors_to_extract: Define CSS selectors to extract data from web pages.
 - start_url: Set the starting URL for recursive crawling.
 - termination_index: Specify the maximum number of pages to crawl recursively.
 (Advised maximum: 1000)
-- forbidden_keywords: Define a list of keywords that, if found in a URL, should be excluded from crawling. (only for recursive crawling)
+- forbidden_keywords: Define a list of keywords that, when detected in a URL during recursive crawling, will result in excluding that URL from the crawl. (only for recursive crawling)
+- included_keywords: Define a list of keywords that must be present in a discovered URL to initiate the crawling process during recursive crawling. (only for recursive crawling)

 **Usage**